FAQ - About child sponsorship

 When you become a child sponsor, you’ll start to build a relationship with one special child.
 You can connect with your child by writing letters and emails or sending cards and gifts.
 Knowing that someone far away cares about them and their future will be a great encouragement for a sponsored child.

 Our decades of experience have proven that the most effective way to help a child is to strengthen the child’s entire community.
-We do this by pooling your monthly sponsorship donations with those of other sponsors in a community to provide the assistance that children and families living in poverty need most.
-Your generous donations will help the whole community have access to vital resources like clean water, nutritious food, healthcare, education, economic opportunities, and more.
+We do this by pooling your monthly sponsorship donations with those of other sponsors to provide the assistance that children and families living in poverty need most.
+Your generous donations will help your child, their community, and other children in need by providing vital resources like clean water, nutritious food, healthcare, education, economic opportunities, and more.

 Each community that we work with faces different challenges and has different needs, so the work we do is unique to each community.
 We listen to the people in the community to understand the issues hindering children from reaching their full potential and partner with them to address their short-term and long-term needs.
 We also work with local groups—such as churches or government organizations—to build stronger communities.